Grocery delivery to your Disney Resort hotel

 What to order

 The right grocery list depends on your room type.
-Standard rooms at Value, Moderate, and Deluxe Disney Resort hotels have a mini refrigerator — not a full-size refrigerator.
+Standard rooms at Value, Moderate, and Deluxe Disney Resort hotels have a mini fridge.
+These are not full-size.
 It holds a few drinks, some fruit, and a small container of milk, but not much more.
 There is no freezer.

 Family suites at Disney’s Art of Animation Resort and Disney’s All-Star Music Resort have the same mini refrigerator.
-Deluxe Villa Disney Resort hotel villas and cabins at Disney’s Fort Wilderness Resort have full-size refrigerators with freezers and full kitchens, so you can stock up on much more.
+Disney Vacation Club® villas have full kitchens with full-size fridges and freezers.
+Cabins at Disney’s Fort Wilderness Resort do too.
+You can stock up on much more in these rooms.

 For a standard room, focus on items that fit a small fridge and do not need a freezer.

 - Breakfast basics.
-Cereal, granola bars, muffins, bagels, peanut butter, and small containers of milk or juice.
+Cereal, granola bars, muffins, bagels, peanut butter.
+Small containers of milk or juice work best.

 - Snacks for the parks.
-Trail mix, crackers, fruit snacks, and individually wrapped treats that fit in a park bag.
+Trail mix, crackers, fruit snacks, and single-serve treats that fit in a park bag.

 - Drinks.
 Bottled water, juice boxes, and sports drinks.